Enjoy the flavors of this historical Gingerbread made with whole wheat flour, rye flour, honey, candied citrus peel, and a variety of warm spices.

 Preheat the oven to 320 degrees F. Butter a loaf pan and sprinkle the bottom with shredded almonds.
 Since I had a good bit of dough to work with, I decided to bake the Gingerbread in my Pullman pan.

-Fill the pan with the dough and bake about 40 minutes.
+Fill the pan with the dough and bake it for about 40 minutes.
 A knife blade inserted into the loaf should come out dry.

-Cool to lukewarm temperature and unmold on a rack.
+Cool to a lukewarm temperature and unmold on a rack.

 The gingerbread is best if stored for 48 hours before serving or eating.
 That’s the hard part.